markdennis282/habitfy/README.md

 # habitfy

-To run the project:
+To Run the Project:
+Start the Backend Server:

+Open your terminal.

+Navigate to the backend directory:

+cd backend

+Run the backend server:

+python app.py

+Make sure the backend is running before launching the app in Xcode.

+Launch the Frontend (Habitfy Watch App):

-1. Open the project in **Xcode**.
+Open the project in Xcode.

-2. Select a **watchOS** simulator.
+Select a watchOS simulator.

-3. Run the simulation.
+Run the simulation.

-This will launch the Habitfy Watch App in a simulated Apple Watch environment.
 # habitfy